swilliams11/edgemicro-decorator/README.md

 * Cloud Foundry creates an HTTP route to the app based on the Manifest.yml file located in the spring_hello App
 * Apps that use the HTTP route are required to listed on port 8080 (will validate)

-## Testing
-This decorator was tested with a sample Spring Boot application.

-* Additional tests will be added

 ## What is the additional space required for my container?
 Edge Microgateway is a Node.js application that includes other node libraries as well.
 Therefore, the total additional space required is the total space for the Node.js runtime, the core Microgateway and all of the required node modules.